Last Updated on July 2, 2026 by Daniel Globe

 Tipping for tour guides and excursions in London is a meaningful way to acknowledge their expertise and enhance your experience.

-For private tours, where the guide offers personalized attention, consider tipping a bit more—around £10-£20 per person.
-For group excursions, a tip of £2-£5 per person is typical, especially if the guide provides engaging insights.
+For private tours with personalized attention, consider tipping a bit more — around £10-£20 per person.
+For group excursions, £2-£5 per person is typical.
+Some tour companies include gratuities in their fees, so check ahead.

 Tipping for Delivery and Takeaway Services

-If the delivery person faces bad weather or long distances, consider tipping on the higher end as a gesture of appreciation.
+Delivery etiquette suggests tipping between 10-15% of your bill, especially if the service is prompt and courteous.
+If the delivery person faces bad weather or a long distance, consider tipping on the higher end as a gesture of appreciation.

 Tipping in Other Service Sectors

 - Hotels and Concierge: For bellhops or concierge services, tip £1-£2 per bag or a few pounds for special assistance.
-Tipping reflects gratitude for personalized help.

 Recognizing When Tipping Is Not Necessary

-If you receive exceptional service from a hotel concierge or taxi driver, tipping is appreciated but not obligatory—sometimes a simple thank you suffices.
-It’s important to recognize that in the UK, tipping practices differ from other countries; in some cultures, tipping is more formalized, while in London, modest tips are often enough.
+If you receive exceptional service from a hotel concierge or taxi driver, tipping is appreciated but not obligatory — sometimes a simple thank you suffices.
+Tipping practices in the UK differ from more formalized tipping cultures elsewhere; in London, modest tips are often enough.
+When in doubt, observe what locals do or ask discreetly.

 Frequently Asked Questions